datacamp/viewflow/README.md

 poetry run airflow initdb   # Airflow 1.10
 ```

 If running into problems, this [link](https://airflow.apache.org/docs/apache-airflow/stable/installation.html#troubleshooting) can be helpful.
 In particular, it's possible you get a `Symbol not found: _Py_GetArgcArgv` error.
-This is easily fixed by creating a Python virtual environment (as demonstrated in the [link](https://airflow.apache.org/docs/apache-airflow/stable/installation.html#troubleshooting)), activating this virtual environment and then running `poetry install` again.
+This is easily fixed by creating a Python virtual environment as demonstrated in the [link](https://airflow.apache.org/docs/apache-airflow/stable/installation.html#troubleshooting), activating this virtual environment and then running `poetry install` again.

 Note for Airflow 1.10.12: if you get an `ImportError`, it can be helpful to refer to this [post](https://stackoverflow.com/questions/64891058/issue-on-airflow-initdb).